jupyter/docker-stacks/docs/using/troubleshooting.md

    - `CHOWN_EXTRA_OPTS="-R"`: will recursively change the ownership and group of the directory specified in `CHOWN_EXTRA`.
    - `--user root`: you **must** run the container with the root user to change ownership at runtime.

-   now accessing the mount should work as expected:
+   Now accessing the mount should work as expected:

    ```bash
    # assuming we mounted the volume in /home/jovyan/stagingarea